 5. Improved lead generation and management

-Many sales reps rely on cold calling and dialing systems with features like answering machine detection and voice response to maximize productivity.
+Many sales representatives rely on cold calling and dialing systems with features such as answering machine detection and voice response to manage leads and maximize productivity.

 However, managing high call volumes across different time zones can be challenging without proper workflow automation and telephony integration.